-The Richard H. Driehaus Foundation Awards for Investigative Reporting: A Remedy for Wrong, presented by Better Government Association will be held via a virtual video ceremony at 4:00 p.m. on June 8, 2021.
+The Richard H. Driehaus Foundation Awards for Investigative Reporting: Follow the Money, presented by the Better Government Association, will be held on Tuesday, June 21.

-Individuals or news organizations may submit multiple entries.
-However, each story or series of stories should be submitted separately.
+Submissions should be limited to five stories, and newsrooms may submit multiple entries from multiple reporters.
+While individuals or news organizations may submit multiple entries, each entry should be submitted separately.
 Supporting material will be accepted but is not necessary.
-SUBMISSIONS MUST BE RECEIVED BY April 2, 2021, at 11:59 p.m.
+Submissions must be received by The submissions period has been extended, entries must be received by May 2 at 11:59 p.m.
+CST.
 All applications must meet standards set forth in the Society of Professional Journalists’ Code of Ethics.
 Entities that are principally advocacy organizations are not eligible.
 Entries should include all related corrections, clarifications or retractions.